zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 ## Invite announcements
 An **invite code** is the public key of an Ed25519 signing keypair.
-A corresponding **invite announcement** is made exactly as in the case of a shared announcement.
+A corresponding **invite announcement** is made exactly as in the case of a shared announcement, except that our ID pubkey is included along with the timestamped connection info in the encrypted part of the announcement.

-We adapt the handshake packet to allow an invite code to be included at the end of the encrypted part.
-We then add as a friend anyone who sends us a handshake which specifies a valid invite code.
+A peer who knows the invite code proceeds as follows.
+They find and decrypt the announcement, checking the signature, to obtain our connection info.
+They then use this to send an **Invite Accept** packet to us; this is sent on the DHT in a DHT Request packet (i.e. routed via a DHT node we are connected to) and/or via TCP OOB packets on TCP relays we are connected to.
+The Invite Accept packet they send to us consists of their ID pubkey, a random nonce, and, authenticatedly encrypted to our ID pubkey using their ID pubkey and the nonce, the invite code and their connection info.
+On receiving an Invite Accept packet containing a valid invite code, we add the ID pubkey as a friend, and may use the connection info to connect to them.

+### Usage
-The intention is that we generate an invite code and send it out-of-band along with our ID pubkey to some limited set of people.
+We generate an invite code and send it out-of-band to some limited set of people.
 A common instance of this is asking someone who does not use tox to install it and find you on the network.

-In terms of friend requests, an invite announcement is analagous to giving out a ToxID with a nospam and accepting every friend request obtained without checking the sender.
+In terms of friend requests, an invite announcement is analogous to giving out a ToxID with a nospam and accepting every friend request obtained without checking the sender.

 Invite codes can have validity limited in time and in the number of peers who can use it; 1 day and 1 peer might be sensible defaults.
+We consider an invite code to be used by a peer when we have connected to them and sent them our shared key.

 One big problem with invite announcements is that it is difficult to explain to the user the privacy consequences of the invite code being leaked.
 This